forever9teen/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-Write a function that deletes keys with a specific value in a dictionary.
+Write a function that returns a new dictionary with all values multiplied by 2

-Prototype: def complex_delete(a_dictionary, value):
+Prototype: def multiply_by_2(a_dictionary):

-If the value doesn’t exist, the dictionary won’t change
+You can assume that all values are only integers

-All keys having the searched value have to be deleted
+Returns a new dictionary

 You are not allowed to import any module